Last Updated: October, 2023

 - Bandwidth and data rates:

-LTE-M provides higher bandwidth and higher data rates compared to NB-IoT.
+LTE-M provides higher bandwidth and higher data rates compared to NB-IoT. - Power consumption:

 NB-IoT offers ultra-low power consumption for IoT applications.
-In contrast, LTE-M consumes more power.
+In contrast, LTE-M consumes more power. - Indoor penetration and wide range:

 NB-IoT outperforms LTE-M when it comes to indoor penetration and wider communication range.

-What are examples of narrowband devices?
+What are examples of narrowband IoT devices?

 - Smart metering solutions for cities